 What is Ankle Arthritis?

 Ankle Arthritis can be broken down into three major types: Rheumatoid, Osteoarthritis, and Post-traumatic arthritis.
 Simply put, arthritis is inflammation of one or more of your points.
 This can cause stiffness and pain in any joint in the body and is most common in the small joints of the foot and ankle.
+Our Richmond foot & ankle specialist, Dr. Anson Chu, is your expert to treat ankle arthritis.

 While there is no cure for arthritis pain there are many treatment options available to slow the progression of arthritis and relieve symptoms.
 Symptoms of arthritis vary depending on the affected joint, but you may experience: